Sydney to the Pacific North-West

 [For more background to our decision to take to the ocean blue, and for a summary of the voyage and reflections on it all after returning, please go to our review of the voyage and reflections on our return.
 Please also bear in mind when reading these accounts that most of them descriptions relate to conditions as we experienced them in the 1980s, since when much will have changed one way or another.]

 The planned first stage of the voyaging was to sail generally north-east across about 10,000 nautical miles of the Pacific Ocean, hoping to make Vancouver.
 I had spent a weekend sailing with a doctor friend up there, and ever since then, dreamed of taking Cera to these waters.
-Our daughter Anita preferred to continue with her work in Sydney, so there were only the two of us aboard as we sailed through Sydney Heads in September, 1981, on the heels of a sou-westerly gale.
-The following strong northerlies gave us a superbly fast although very rough ride across the Tasman, driving us to a 150-mile-a-day average for the 1,200 nautical miles which we never expected to better!
+Our daughter Anita preferred to continue with her work in Sydney, so there were only the two of us aboard as we sailed through Sydney Heads on 28 September 1981, on the heels of a sou-westerly gale.
+The following strong northerlies gave us a superbly fast although very rough ride across the Tasman.

 We found later, after our arrival, that the solid stainless steel shaft for the self-steering vane rudder was bent during this episode, and the transom mounting for the vane was also disrupted.
 This had allowed seawater into our aft sleeping cabin, which soaked the blankets.
 All part of the learning experience!